Bend Bikes asks all people who bike to follow How We Roll to promote the positive during any rides.

-- As bicycle riders, we need drivers to respect our rights to share the road.
-However, in order to get respect, we must also give respect.
-As such a large visible group, we need to show drivers and fellow riders how to share the road by stopping at red lights and stop signs.
+- As people who bike, we need drivers to respect our rights to share the road.
+To get respect, we must also give respect.
+We need to show drivers and fellow people who bike how to share the road by stopping at red lights and stop signs.

 - It protects the ride!

-Please make sure you throw away your trash at all points and remind your fellow riders that it is NOT OK to litter.
+Please make sure you throw away your trash in trash cans (or keep it with you until get home) and remind other people who bike that it is NOT OK to litter.

 It is important to ride predictably.
 Don’t weave, make sudden turns, or make sudden stops.
 Straight line riding rocks!

-Lights and reflectors are a great idea to be seen while on our rides.
-Especially as Fall settles in and daylight hours get shorter.
+Lights and reflectors are a great idea to be seen while biking anytime.
+Especially in fall, winter, and spring when the days are shorter.

-If you see an angry driver or pedestrian, roll past it.
-Don’t engage in shouting matches or violent people.
-Just enjoy your ride.
-If you see a fellow cyclist stopped in anger, remind them to roll past a conflict.
+If you see an angry person in a vehicle or person walking, roll past it.
+Don’t engage in shouting matches.
+Just enjoy your ride!
+If you see other people who bike stopped in anger, remind them to roll past the conflict.